NTC Faculty Committees

 The final deadlines for courses seeking Core attributes are as follows:

-- Friday, August 29, 2025: Permanent courses must reach the NTC Curriculum Committee Coordinator in CIM by this date.
+- Friday, Jan.
+16, 2026: Permanent courses must reach the NTC curriculum committee coordinator in CIM by this date.

-- Friday, September 19, 2025: Priority deadline for Special Topics course review.
-Please note that Special Topics courses can only carry Core attributes TWICE before they must be submitted to the NTC Curriculum Committee as permanent courses.
-Departments can request Core attributes for Special Topics courses via CLSS for NTC review.
+- Friday, Feb.
+6, 2026: Priority deadline for special topics course review.
+Please note that special topics courses can only carry Core attributes twice before they must be submitted to the NTC Curriculum Committee as permanent courses.
+Departments can request Core Curriculum attributes for special topics courses via CLSS for NTC review.

 Voting Members: